The Auschwitz Survivor Who Adopted the Grandson of a Top SS Guard

 Höss broke all contact with his family in 1985, and has said that if his grandfather had a grave he would urinate on it.
 However, Eva still wants him to forgive his father and his grandfather.
 “I do argue with him, as I don’t always agree with everything he does.
 But I definitely love him,” she said.
 “There is a real camaraderie and emotional understanding.
 People from different places who call each other grandma and grandson can give a sign of hope.”

-Now, Eva maintains her role at CANDLES and holds lectures revolving around a set of messages she holds dear: Never give up on yourself, never judge people on their heritage and always forgive your worst enemy, as it’s the only way you’ll be able to set your soul free.
+Now, Eva maintains her role at CANDLES and holds lectures revolving around a set of messages she holds dear: Never give up on yourself, never judge people for their heritage, and always forgive your worst enemy, as it’s the only way you’ll be able to set your soul free.

 She also still attends tributes at Auschwitz, where she always dances at the selection platform where she lost her family.